Apply today — you could get a loan for up to $1,300. Applications close Dec. 31, 2024. Explore Emerald Advance® Loan

 American Opportunity Credit (AOC)

-• The student must not have had expenses used to figure the AOC in any of the four earlier tax years.
+• The student must not have had expenses used to figure the AOC in four earlier tax years.

 • For at least one academic period during the tax year the student must meet both of the following requirements: